Whiz Comics

-Whiz Comics was an anthology comic book series published by former American comic book publishing company, Fawcett Publications between February 1940 until June 1953.
+Whiz Comics is an anthology comic book series that was published by former American comic book publishing company, Fawcett Publications between February 1940 until June 1953.
 It is widely known for being the comic run in which hugely popular superhero character Captain Marvel (Shazam) made his debut.

 Publication history

 In 1939, Fawcett Publications was trying to capitalize on the ongoing superhero boom spearheaded by characters like Superman and Batman.
 It was then that writer Bill Parker came up with the idea for a team of superheroes, each possessing the power of a different mythical character.
 The idea was eventually modified into a single character with all these powers, and thus Captain Marvel, known later as Shazam, was born.
 The first issue published of Whiz Comics was issue #2, published with a cover-date of Feb.
 1940.
 Fawcett created two black-and-white ashcan #1 issues to solicit advertisers and to secure the copyrights to the material.
 The two copies were identical but carried different titles: Flash Comics and Thrill Comics; the Captain Marvel character was called "Captain Thunder" in a near-identical story.
-When Fawcett went to press with the magazine, the first issue was retitled as Whiz Comics, a name inspired by the company's bawdy humor magazine, Captain Billy's Whiz Bang.
+When Fawcett went to press with the magazine, the first issue was retitled as Whiz Comics, a name inspired by the company's bawdy humor magazine Captain Billy's Whiz Bang.
 Further complicating matters, when they got to issue #3, Fawcett, through either mistake or intent, used the number twice.
 Whiz Comics 3(A) was released 12 Jan 1940 and Whiz Comics 3(B) was released 23 Feb 1940.
 Thus, if viewed from the perspective of the second #3 (and, therefore, all the issues that followed it), Whiz #2 unofficially became Whiz #1.